 I will be documenting my process in homework #3 for my ISE 311: System Administration class here.

-This assignment has three sub-tasks: Linux CentOS and RAID-5 installation, a
+This assignment has three sub-tasks: Linux CentOS and RAID-5 installation, a Mail and collaboration system setup and configuration, and firewall setup.
+They are described in detail below.

 The first step is to create a 4-disk virtual machine running CentOS 5.4 in VMware.